-Charles William CROWE was employed as a Miner at Cardiff, Collie when he enlisted for service in the Great War 1914 – 1918.
+Charles William CROWE was employed as a Miner at Cardiff, Collie when he enlisted for service in the Great War 1914 – 1918, on 23 May, 1916, at Belmont, WA.
 He completed his Medical Examination at Bunbury on 13th May 1916.
 Charles was married to wife Florence, with three young boys at home – Francis William near 7 years, Norman Ernest near 5 years and Ronald Leonard near 3 years.
-Florence had become pregnant with a fourth child shortly before Charles enlsited.
+Florence had become pregnant with a fourth child shortly before Charles enlisted.

 On the 2nd March 1918 the Supreme Court Perth wrote to the Commandant Military Headquarters Francis Street Perth WA, and extracts from their letter follow :- ” Re.
 Private Charles William CROWE.
 No. 2640, 6/48th Battalion- I desire to place before you the following facts and will esteem it a favour if you will kindly give the matter your early and favourable consideration.